 and buffalo.
 Birdlife is also outstanding, and we may see ground hornbills, crimson-breasted shrike

 and yellow morph, among many others.
 In the evenings, paraffin hurricane lanterns and a romantic campfire set the camp ambience.

 Please note: Trips departing prior to April 2018 use Qorokwe Camp in the private Qorokwe Concession that neighbors Santawani and provides a very similar experience.

 Days 9–11: Central Kalahari Game Reserve

-Today we fly to the Central Kalahari Game Reserve and continue with a wildlife drive to Kalahari Plains Camp in Deception Valley.
+Today we fly to the Central Kalahari Game Reserve, located in the heart of the 360,000-square mile Kalahari Desert, and continue with a wildlife drive en route to Kalahari Plains Camp in Deception Valley.
 The camp’s location offers a sweeping vista of the valley floor, and we feel quite alone here in this little-visited national park.
 The vast reserve is the largest conservation area in Botswana and one of the largest in the world.
 Our safari culminates in these remote environs, where animal movements are dictated by nature and the rains.
-We track them on extended wildlife drives, studying the desert ecology along the way.
+We track them on extended wildlife drives, studying desert ecology along the way.
 The petrified riverbed is vibrant after brief rains, covered with nutritious grasses that attract herds from all over the enormous reserve.

 Day 12: Maun / Depart

 Our Botswana trip comes to a close today when we depart by air for Maun to connect with onward flights.